-The improved program will help ensure that young clients of income assistance who can work have the incentives to participate in the training necessary for them to gain employment.
+The improved program helps ensure that youth between the ages of 18 and 24 and who are on income assistance have incentives to participate in the training necessary for them to gain employment.

-The enhanced approach will focus on supporting approximately 14,000 clients aged 18-24, including young new entrants to income assistance, who require less than one year of training to become employable.
+The enhanced approach focuses on supporting approximately 14,000 clients aged 18 to 24, including young new entrants to income assistance, who require less than one year of training to become employable.

-Improvements will be made to how income assistance is delivered on-reserve, ensuring it is both streamlined and more personalized to meet client needs.
-Clients will have access to a range of services and programs, often termed Active Measures, aimed at increasing their employability and guiding and supporting them as they move into the workforce.
+Improvements are being made to how income assistance is delivered on reserve, ensuring it is both streamlined and more personalized to meet client needs.
+Clients who are participating in Enhanced Service Delivery have access to a range of services and programs, often termed Active Measures, aimed at increasing their employability and guiding and supporting them as they move into the workforce.

-This enhanced service delivery will be administered by a First Nation or a First Nation income assistance service provider.
-The process starts when a file is opened and a client's eligibility is determined.
-The client's employment readiness needs are assessed and a personal case plan is developed and implemented.
-Case management, referrals and compliance to the individual's case plan are then coordinated.
+Enhanced Service Delivery is administered by a First Nation or a First Nation Income Assistance service provider.
+The Enhanced Service Delivery process begins with a client eligibility assessment following with an employment readiness needs assessment.
+Based on the needs assessment, a case plan is then developed and implemented through an action plan.
+Case management, referrals and compliance to the individual's case plan are then coordinated through Enhanced Service Delivery and First Nations Job Fund service providers.
 Enhanced Service Delivery and First Nations Job Fund service providers are key partners given their complementary responsibilities to provide skills training and employment services support.

 To implement this approach, First Nations, groups of First Nations or other income assistance service providers must have strong organizational capacity.

-The $132 million announced in Economic Action Plan 2013 will support:
+The $132 million announced in Economic Action Plan 2013 supports: